-Member of Staff responsible: Miss J Hayburn (SENCo and Assistant Headteacher) Chase Terrace Academy has a named SENCo who has undertaken the Government SENCo qualification, is certified by the British Psychological Society as a qualified and competent user of examination testing.
+Member of Staff responsible: Mrs Tina Waters (SENCo)

+Chase Terrace Academy has a named SENCo who has undertaken the Government SENCo qualification, is certified by the British Psychological Society as a qualified and competent user of examination testing.

-At CTA we ensure that the School Special Educational Needs and Disability policy meets the legal duties and obligations and works within the guidelines and inclusion policies of the Code of Practice 2015 (COP), the Local Education Authority (LEA) and other policies current within the school.
+At CTA we ensure that the School Special Educational Needs and Disability policy meets the legal duties and obligations and works with the guidelines and inclusion policies of the Code of Practice 2015 (COP), the Local Education Authority (LEA) and other policies current within the school.